 What is Strategy Evaluation?

-The strategy evaluation process involves analyzing your strategic plan and assessing how well you've done against achieving the goals in your strategy.
+Strategy evaluation is the process of analyzing a strategy to assess how well it's been implemented and executed.
 A strategy evaluation is an internal analysis tool and should be used as part of a broader strategic analysis for the organization when making decisions about your strategy.

 Typically, the strategy evaluation process involves answering questions such as: